cleoold/types-linq/doc/api/types_linq.enumerable.rst

     >>> ints = [1, 4, 5, 6, 4, 3, 1, 99]
     >>> Enumerable(ints).distinct_by(lambda x: x // 2).to_list()
     [1, 4, 6, 3, 99]

+Revisions:
+    - main: New.
+The method with same name (but different return type) in MoreEnumerable class was removed.

 ----